All Episodes

 I know exactly what's going to happen here.

-Just after this first half hour, I know exactly what's going to happen.
+Just after this first half hour, I know exactly what's going on.

 What's going to happen is this.